Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 - Withdrawal restrictions.
-With a traditional savings account, you are usually free to withdraw your savings whenever you would like to.
-Unfortunately, a crypto savings account is usually much more stringent.
-Since there’s no standardized rule, a platform is free to implement any policy that they feel works best.
+Unfortunately, a crypto savings account is usually much more stringent than a traditional savings account.
+Since there’s no standardised rule, a platform is free to implement any policy that it feels works best.

 Crypto savings accounts vs. traditional savings accounts